needle-tools/needle-tools.github.io/ar-simulation/Readme.md

 It basically allows you to fly around in the Editor and test out your AR app, without having to change any code or structure.
 Import the package and go.

 [![Zero Setup](img/simple-explanation.gif)](https://youtu.be/3b0rXkKGPF8)
-*This scene uses only ARFoundationSamples code.*
+*This scene only uses ARFoundation features.*

 Because it's just another XR Plugin, it works with your existing app, ARFoundation, XR Interaction Toolkit, and even MARS.
 Zero code changes or setup needed!